LiveLike/livelike-docs/docs/Platform/comment-boards/comment-mentions.md

 ## Notifications for mentions

-Use `comment-mention-created` [webhook](doc:webhooks)  to send notifications to users when they're mentioned.
+Use the `comment-mention-created` [webhook](doc:webhooks)  to send notifications to users when they're mentioned.

 ## Mention limits